part | item | cond | resp |

 to c5

-) follow a Gaussian (normal) distribution centred around zero with a standard deviation of 1: \(\mathcal{N}(\mu = 0, \sigma = 1)\).
+) follow a Gaussian (normal) distribution centered around zero with a standard deviation of 1: \(\mathcal{N}(\mu = 0, \sigma = 1)\).
 Thus, the priors in question contain no directional bias, and they also introduce a relatively high degree of uncertainty, given the standard deviation we assume for each distribution.
 For comparison, in our actual data, the standard deviation of our response variable resp

-Since we have now defined our priors, we can finally run our model in Code block 5.
+Since we have now defined our priors, we can finally run our model.
 Running a Bayesian model takes much longer than running an equivalent Frequentist model.
-For that reason, it is a good idea to save the model for later use: save(bFit0, file = "bFit0.RData")
+For that reason, it is a good idea to save the model for later use: save(bFit1, file = "bFit1.RData")

 will save the model in RData